Sport in Calgary: Recreational and park facilities

 Calgary is next to some of the most visited natural scenery in the world.
-Banff National Park is about 125km northwest of Calgary on the Trans-Canada Highway.
-30km west of the city is the town of Bragg Creek.
-Another 45km west of Bragg Creek is the Kananaskis Improvement District featuring hiking, horseback riding and mountain-biking trails, camping sites, rock and ice climbing, and cross country skiing.
+Banff National Park is about 125 km northwest of Calgary on the Trans-Canada Highway.
+30 km west of the city is the town of Bragg Creek.
+Another 45 km west of Bragg Creek is the Kananaskis Improvement District featuring hiking, horseback riding, and mountain-biking trails, camping sites, rock and ice climbing, and cross-country skiing.
 A Provincial shooting range for firearms is located on the highway to Kananaskis.

-Many Calgarians and millions of tourists enjoy activities such as biking, hiking, skiing, snowboarding, mountainboarding, camping, and fishing in these parks every year.
+Many Calgarians and millions of tourists enjoy activities such as biking, hiking, skiing, snowboarding, mountain-boarding, camping, and fishing in these parks every year.
 The town of Banff hosts nearly five million visitors annually.